Report (film)

 Report is a 1967 short (13 minute), avant-garde film by Bruce Conner.
 It consists of found footage concerning the assassination of John F. Kennedy.

 Summary

-A two-part meditation of JFK assassination that also dissects the phenomenon of the news media as a means of processing the event with recordings of said assassination and other imagery created as a method by Bruce Conner to show the effect JFK's death was to the public and the media.
+A two-part meditation on the John F. Kennedy assassination that also dissects the phenomenon of the news media as a means of processing the event with recordings of said assassination and other imagery created as a method by Bruce Conner to show the effect Kennedy's death had on the public and the media.

 Legacy

 It is listed in the book 1001 Movies You Must See Before You Die.